 Brushing and flossing your teeth daily removes bacterial plaque from your teeth.
 If dental health is neglected, plaque solidifies into tartar and releases dangerous toxins that lead to gum tissue disease.
 Specifically, when you have dental implants, not maintaining good oral hygiene can cause peri-implantitis, a condition similar to gum disease where bacteria infect the gum tissue and bone surrounding a dental implant.
 Brush twice daily with a soft-bristle toothbrush and nonabrasive toothpaste, and floss once daily to help prevent dental implant failure.

-If you have an interest in dental implants or are worried you might have peri-implantitis, get in touch with our doctors, Dr Jig Patel and Dr Muizz Merchant, in our office in Schaumburg, IL today by scheduling your appointment online or calling (847) 348-8673.
+If you are interested in dental implants or are worried you might have peri-implantitis, contact our doctors, Dr. Jig Patel and Dr. Muizz Merchant, in our office today by scheduling your appointment online or calling (847) 348-8673.
+We are proud to offer comprehensive implant care, guiding patients from initial consultation to long-term maintenance.
+Whether you're just beginning your dental implant journey or have had implants for years, our team is here to help you preserve a healthy, confident smile.

 Contact Us